slskd/slskd/docs/config.md

     - '[Music]\users\John Doe\Music'
 ```

+If no alias is specified, the name of the shared folder is used (e.g. `D:\Music` is aliased to `Music`).
 To a remote user, any files within the aliased path will appear as though they are shared from a directory named as the alias.

 Aliases:
 * Must be unique